hoodiehq/hood.ie/_posts/2016-04-14-meet-the-hoodies-gregor-martynus.md

 ## 2. What’s your role/what have you contributed to Hoodie?

-My role at Hoodie started before the was a Hoodie, with the [Minutes.io](http://hood.ie/blog/minutes-offline-case-study.html) project.
+My role at Hoodie started before there was a Hoodie, with the [minutes.io](http://hood.ie/blog/minutes-offline-case-study.html) project.

-Minutes.io is an application I built which allows for meeting minutes to be captured in an easy and effective way.
-While attending the 2014 CouchConf in Berlin (because Minutes.io uses [CouchDB](https://cwiki.apache.org/confluence/display/COUCHDB/Introduction), a NoSQL database) I met [Jan Lehnardt](https://twitter.com/janl).
+minutes.io is an application I built which allows for meeting minutes to be captured in an easy and effective way.
+While attending the 2014 CouchConf in Berlin (because minutes.io uses [CouchDB](https://cwiki.apache.org/confluence/display/COUCHDB/Introduction), a NoSQL database) I met [Jan Lehnardt](https://twitter.com/janl).
 He was interested in further building out the application, so he became my co-founder.
 I focused on the frontend and Jan handled the back.

 In an effort not to become attached to a name, the application was initially named CANG (Code Application Next Generation).
 Which was the worse name we could think of at the time.
 But once we realized that we had a viable product the name search began.
 After some time, we were sitting around and Jan pulled the hood of his sweatshirt onto his head and said, “Why not call it hoodie”?
 Our mission has always been to create something that is accessible and welcoming for anyone, so Hoodie felt right and here we are.